 Pen & Windows Ink

 In the Pen & Windows Ink page there’s a lot of new changes, but you’ll now find an option to disable app suggestions when using the Windows Ink Workspace experience.

-In addition, this Windows 10 20H1 update is adding changes to make the Optional Features settings more usable, including the ability to select and install multiple optional features at the same time.
+In addition, this Windows 10 May 2020 Update update is adding changes to make the Optional Features settings more usable, including the ability to select and install multiple optional features at the same time.